r-lib/vctrs/README.md

     base generics in terms of a few new vctrs generics, making implementation considerably simpler and more robust.

-vctrs is a developer focused package.
+vctrs is a developer-focussed package.
 Understanding and extending vctrs requires some effort from developers, but should be invisible to most users.
 It’s our hope that having an underlying theory will mean that users can build up an accurate mental model without explicitly learning